2023 Best Social Sciences Schools in Ohio

 Read full report on Social Sciences at Miami University - Oxford

-Ohio Dominican University ranked #8 on this year’s Best Social Sciences Schools in Ohio list.
-Located in the city of Columbus, ODU is a private not-for-profit college with a small student population.
+Ohio Dominican University came in at #8 in this year’s edition of the Best Social Sciences Schools in Ohio ranking.
+Located in the large city of Columbus, ODU is a private not-for-profit college with a small student population.

-Read full report on Social Sciences at Ohio Dominican University
+Full Social Sciences at Ohio Dominican University Report

-With a ranking of #9, Capital University did quite well on this year’s best schools for social sciences students.
-Capital is a small private not-for-profit school located in the large suburb of Columbus.
+Capital University came in at #9 in this year’s edition of the Best Social Sciences Schools in Ohio ranking.
+Capital is a small private not-for-profit school located in the suburb of Columbus.

 On average, social sciences graduates from Capital take out $26,871 in student loans while working on their degree.

-With a ranking of #10, Ohio Wesleyan University did quite well on this year’s best schools for social sciences students.
-Located in the large suburb of Delaware, OWU is a private not-for-profit college with a small student population.
+Ohio Wesleyan University landed the #10 spot in the 2023 rankings for the best social sciences programs.
+Located in the large suburb of Delaware, OWU is a private not-for-profit school with a small student population.

 Explore all the Best Social Sciences Schools in the Great Lakes Area or other specific states within that region.